 Out of the nearly INR250 crore Prataap Snacks plans to raise by issuing new shares, INR50 crore will be used to repay or prepay borrowings while INR72 crore will be invested towards capital expenditure in setting up new production lines and modernizing existing manufacturing facilities at Indore and Guwahati.
 The company plans to use INR40 crore towards marketing and brand building activities and has already signed up Salman Khan as its brand ambassador.

-Housing & Urban Development Corporation Ltd (HUDCO) is also quite high in the list of upcoming IPOs in 2017.
+Housing & Urban Development Corporation Ltd (HUDCO) is also quite high in the list of top upcoming IPOs in 2017.
 The PSU is completely owned by the government (President of India as a matter of fact) and the IPO will result in a divestment of 10% equity through offer for sale (OFS).
 The company received government approval last year for the IPO and has filed papers with SEBI.
 HUDCO is a profitable company and has registered higher profits in each of the last four years.
 As HUDCO pays dividends regularly, its IPO will appeal to dividend investors as a portfolio stock.
 In FY2016, it posted net income of INR774.3 crore on consolidated revenues of INR3,302.2 crore.

-By no means this is an all-inclusive list as there are several more upcoming IPOs in 2017 including Music Broadcast Ltd, UTI Mutual Fund, S Chand & Company, and Aster DM Healthcare to name a few.
+By no means this is an all-inclusive list as there are several more top IPOs in 2017 including Music Broadcast Ltd, UTI Mutual Fund, S Chand & Company, and Aster DM Healthcare to name a few.
 To get more information, head to our regularly updated page for upcoming IPOs which has details of IPOs with regulatory approvals as well as the ones awaiting approvals.